Low technology: 2000s and later

 "Low-tech" has been more and more employed in the scientific writings, in particular in the analyzes of the work from some authors of the 1970s: see for example Hirsch ‐ Kreinsen, the book "High tech, low tech, no tech" or Gordon.

-More recently, the perspective of resource scarcity – especially minerals – lead to an increasingly severe criticism on high-techs and technology.
+More recently, the perspective of resource scarcity – especially minerals – led to an increasingly severe criticism on high-techs and technology.

 In 2014, the French engineer Philippe Bihouix published "L'âge des low tech" (The age of low-techs) where he presents how a European nation like France, with little mineral and energy resources, could become a "low-tech" nation (instead of a "start-up" nation) to better correspond to the sustainable development goals of such nation.

 Recently

 Numerous new definitions have come to supplement or qualify the term "low-tech", intended to be more precise because they are restricted to a particular characteristic: